 - brief interventions, counselling and group therapy including relapse prevention and cognitive behavioural therapy (CBT)

 The Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provides information on treatment provided to clients by publicly funded AOD treatment services, including government and non-government organisations.
-In 2020–21, AOD treatment services provided around 228,500 treatment episodes, to around 131,000 clients, a 6% decrease from 2020–21 (AIHW 2023).
+In 2021–22, AOD treatment services provided around 228,500 treatment episodes, to around 131,000 clients, a 6% decrease from 2020–21 (AIHW 2023).